Post civil war-reflection of colored family member burial.

 Small white clouds dotted the blue sky, like stretched out cotton balls, honeysuckle vines were interwoven in the faded split rail fence, their fragrance hung heavy across the open grass.

-Washington stopped the mules just past Granny Julip’s final resting place; it was time to say a final farewell to Mama.
+Washington stopped the mules just past Granny Julip’s final resting place; it was time to say a final farewell to Momma.

 After all, the rest had said their farewells and left and the last shovelful of dirt had been smoothed out.
 He took out the folded pieces of paper from the pocket of his faded Sunday shirt and tacked Granny’s freed papers to the small wooden cross.